Bishkek International School

 Bishkek International School is an international school in Bishkek founded by a group of international and local parents as a non-profit community school and legally registered as a non-profit foundation in the Kyrgyz Republic on December 1, 2010.

-The first school Advisory Council meeting was held with the past President of the Kyrgyz Republic, Roza Otunbaeva, on May 16, 2011 in the Ministry of Education.
+The first school Advisory Council meeting was held with the President of the Kyrgyz Republic, Roza Otunbaeva, on May 16, 2011 in the Ministry of Education.
 The school opened for students in September 2011, in a building which was built as a school but unused for this purpose for many years before being purchased by the school foundation in July 2011.
-Student numbers have increased from 20 students in 2011 to 350 students in 2021.
+Student numbers have increased from 20 students in 2011 to 440 students in 2024.
 The school was initially called the 'European School in Central Asia' (ESCA) and changed to 'Bishkek International School' (BIS) in 2016 to coincide with accreditation as an IB World School.

 Accreditation

 BIS is accredited by the New England Association of Schools and Colleges (NEASC) Commission on International Education (CIE) from November 2018.

 BIS is a fully authorized International Baccalaureate, IB World School, offering the IB Diploma Programme, the IB Primary Years Programme and IB Middle Years Programme.
 The IB Diploma is a two-year educational programme primarily aimed at students aged 16–18 that provides an internationally accepted qualification for entry into higher education and is accepted by many universities worldwide.
 The IB Primary Years Programme runs through Preschool and Primary School and the IB Middle Years Programme is offered in Middle School.

 The school is also accredited as a Cambridge International School by Cambridge Assessment International Education and currently provides the International General Certificate of Secondary Education (IGCSE) and the International Certificate of Education Group Award.

 The Government of the Kyrgyz Republic Ministry of Education and Science fully accredited BIS in May 2018 to deliver the national curriculum with examination in Grade 9 and Grade 11 for the State Certificate of Secondary Education.